FullScreenShenanigans/FullScreenPokemon/docs/PokemonCreation.md

 ## Pokemon Creation

-The two main files that handle Pokemon creation are [`Equations`](../src/components/Equations.ts) and [`Utilities`](../src/components/Utilities.ts), both of which incorporate ['numberMaker'](../node_modules/numbermakr/lib/NumberMakr.d.ts) for random generation of numbers.
+The two main files that handle Pokemon creation are [`Equations.ts`](../src/components/Equations.ts) and [`Utilities.ts`](../src/components/Utilities.ts).
-`Equations` includes functions for choosing random wild Pokemon and for creating the actual Pokemon object. `Utilities` facilitates the creating of a wild Pokemon by preparing parameters then calling `Equations` creation of the Pokemon object.
+`Equations.ts` includes functions for choosing random wild Pokemon and for creating the actual Pokemon object.
+`Utilities.ts` facilitates the creating of a wild Pokemon by preparing parameters then calling `Equations.ts` creation of the Pokemon object.

-A newly created Pokemon's member types can be found in [`Battles`](../src/components/Battles.ts) under the IPokemon interface.
+A newly created Pokemon's member types can be found in [`Battles`.ts](../src/components/Battles.ts) under the IPokemon interface.

+### Equations

+`Equations.ts` contains the functions necessary for choosing a random Pokemon (chooseRandomWildPokemon), creating a new Pokemon (newPokemon), choosing that new Pokemon's statistics (newPokemonStatistics), and choosing a new Pokemon's IVs and EVs (newPokemonIVs and newPokemonEvs).

+### Utilities

+`Utilities.ts` contains the function necessary for calling newPokemon in `Equations.ts` (createPokemon), which uses the chosen random Pokemon, from `Equations.ts` chooseRandomWildPokemon, to get the get the level of the chosen Pokemon and title which it then feeds to newPokemon.

 ### Unit Test and Trainer Battles

-The steps for creating a Pokemon in a unit test and trainer battle are:
+The step for creating a Pokemon in a unit test and trainer battle are:
-1. Pass into the newPokemon function from `Equations` an object with appropriate members:
+1. Pass into the newPokemon function from `Equations.ts` an object with appropriate members:

 ```javascript
 const pokemonTitle: string[] = "CHARMANDER".split("");